Grocery stores. Pexels Images.

 Investors interested in Costco’s other key statistics may find more resources on these pages:

-- Costco revenue segments: foods, non-foods, fresh foods, etc., and
+- Costco revenue by category: foods, non-foods, fresh foods, etc.,

 Please use the table of contents to navigate this page.